zachvalenta/jvns.ca/content/post/2016-12-03-how-much-memory-is-my-process-using-.markdown

 You could imagine counting every single page of memory, saying "okay, that page is shared by 6 processes, I will divide it by 6 and attribute that amount to my process".
 This seems like a resaonable way to count memory to me.
-But your process might have millions of pages of memory!
-So it might FOREVER to attribute all the memory and by the time you were done everything could have changed anyway.
+It turns out that you can actually do this somewhow via `/proc/$PID/smaps` and the PSS column but I have not investigated this yet and it is not how `top` reports memory use.

 ### swap and mmap